 The above evaluation work will be coupled with a strong emphasis on sharing learning through a programme of learning activities.
 Specifically these will be designed to identify critical success factors and lessons for the Fund and delivery organisations.

-In June 2017 we published the first annual report from the evaluation.
+Report 1 was published in June 2017.
 It centres on the results of scoping activities undertaken in the initial phase of the evaluation, the first wave of an online survey with grant holders and partners, and interviews with unsuccessful BBO grant applicants.
-Click here to read the full report.

-In May 2017 we held two learning events for the BBO projects.
+In 2017 two learning events were held for the BBO projects.
 These slides provide an overview of the day: Building Better Opportunities Learning and Networking Day Slides

-On 5th December 2017 we held a learning webinar on the theme of Cross Cutting Themes.
+In December 2017 we held a learning webinar on the theme of Cross Cutting Themes.
 The webinar shared guidance, best practice and tools on how to implement CCTs and particularly how to develop and monitor an action plan.
 We also heard from the Empowering Enterprise 18-24 project on how their BBO project is addressing CCTs.
-The slides and webinar recording are available for those who were able to join the webinar.
+The slides and webinar recording are available for those who were unable to join the webinar.